openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/custom-gpu-operations.rst

 There are two options for using the custom operation configuration file:

-* Include a section with your kernels into the automatically-loaded ``<lib_path>/cldnn_global_custom_kernels/cldnn_global_custom_kernels.xml`` file.
+* Include a section with your kernels into the automatically loaded ``<lib_path>/cldnn_global_custom_kernels/cldnn_global_custom_kernels.xml`` file.
 * Call the ``ov::Core::set_property()`` method from your application with the ``"CONFIG_FILE"`` key and the configuration file name as a value before loading